 15. Go for a drink in a nice setting

-Now that you have seen the Brisbane city from every angle, time to relax and treat yourself.
-I mean solo travelling isn’t always easy and you should pat yourself at the back for encouraging to see the world all on your own.
+Now that you have seen Brisbane City from every angle, time to relax and treat yourself.
+I mean solo traveling isn’t always easy and you should pat yourself on the back for encouraging yourself to see the world all on your own.
 And that calls for a drink in a nice setting to complete this trip.
 There are many rooftop bars in Brisbane but the one I went to (Sixteen Antlers) was just opposite the clock tower.

 Convenient and it offered a comfortable lounge with a great view and drinks.
-You can see both the old and new buildings from one place and take in the European vibe with its architecture, separate cycle lane, salsa dance on the street (on weekends) sipping your favourite beverage.
+You can see both the old and new buildings in one place and take in the European vibe with its architecture, separate cycle lane, salsa dance on the street (on weekends) sipping your favorite beverage.
 And the sunset view from here is awesome too!

 16. See the view from Mt Coot-tha lookout